iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/2sem/basic_design_ii.md

 5. Sommer, Robert- *Personal Space.*
 6. Gibson, James. - *The senses considered as Perceptual systems.*
 7. Chiara J. De and Callender J- *Time Savers Standards, Building Types*.

-***

-This syllabus is presented in a more concise and readable format, using Markdown headings and lists to better organize the content.
-It also includes minor improvements in phrasing and punctuation.